 This is the most popular method of commute productivity.
 You will see people catching up with their favorite series on transit.
 I believe this is still worth mentioning so you could aware of the option.
 There is a wide variety of videos to watch from.
 YouTube, Netflix, and Udemy to name a few.

 5. Tick off emails/notifs/phone calls

 People say it's bad to check emails and notifs during work or at least have 15 mins from 8 hours to do so.
 Commutes are the best times to check those mails so that you don't occupy too much time on unnecessary messages.
 If you need phone calls, might as well include it.
 Whenever I listen to a podcast, I include in my time to multi-task on checking unread messages.
 Try to reduce clutters as much as possible before starting your work.

 6. Read the Current Headlines

-So far, I’m enjoying these things and it has helped me become less dull on down times.
-As much as I wanted sleep, I tend to overcome drowsiness to excitement of progress.
+So far, I'm enjoying these things and it has helped me become less dull on downtimes.
+As much as I wanted to sleep, I tend to overcome drowsiness to the excitement of progress.
 What do you think are your best ways of productivity?
 Let me know on the comments!